Abarbarea (lover of Bucolion)

-In Greek mythology, Abarbarea (Ἀβαρβαρέη) was a naiad nymph of the meadows of the Aesepus River, her river-god father.
+In Greek mythology, Abarbarea (Ἀβαρβαρέη) was a naiad.
+In the Iliad, she was the lover of Bucolion, by whom she became the mother of Aesepus and Pedasus.

 Family

-Abarbarea was the wife of Bucolion (the eldest but illegitimate son of the Trojan king Laomedon) and had twin sons by him, Aesepus and Pedasus, who were killed by Euryalus during the Trojan War.
+Abarbarea was the lover of Bucolion (the eldest but illegitimate son of the Trojan king Laomedon) and had twin sons by him, Aesepus and Pedasus, who were killed by Euryalus during the Trojan War.

 "Then Euryalus slew Dresus and Opheltius, and went on after Aesepus and Pedasus, whom on a time the fountain-nymph Abarbarea bare to peerless Bucolion.
 Now Bucolion was a son of lordly Laomedon, his eldest born, though the mother that bare him was unwed; he while shepherding his flocks lay with the nymph in love, and she conceived and bare twin sons."